A number of products are commercially available that allow for the low-cost screening for the presence of lead.

 Results are subject to interpretation.
 These pictures show results that are fairly easy to read: The red is very red!
 The one line is definitely darker than the other!
 Importantly, these types of tests are not always easy to interpret.
 Their results are qualitative and subject to user-interpretation.
 Indeed, in 2007 Consumer Reports and the Consumer Product Safety Commission, conducted the same tests but came up with different results; the difference was explained simply by the interpretation of the colors (the evaluations were of paint/surface screeners).

 Results benchmarked against legally allowable limits, not health.
 These are screening for whether or not there is lead above the regulatory limits.
-For example: The EPA's "Action Level" for the lead in water is 15ppb.
-The lead-in-water screening tests claim to compare against this 15ppb standard.
+This is particularly applicable to testing in water (the "allowable" amount of lead in paint in miniscule).
+For example: The EPA's "Action Level" for the lead in home drinking water is 15 parts per billion (ppb).
+The lead-in-water screening tests claim to compare against this 15ppb standard (source: here and here).
 However, all lead is bad; there is no safe amount of lead.
 These are not designed to detect for low-level presence of lead.
-[NOTE: verify this / provide source; also a paint example may be more useful than water]

 Commercial Products Available